 Severe damage can make the patellar tendon very short, and in such cases, reattachment will be difficult.
 Dr. Patel may attach a tissue taken from a donor (allograft) to lengthen the tendon.

 Following surgery, a brace may be needed to protect the healing tendon.
 Complete healing of the tendon will take about 6 months.

 Risks and Complications of Patellar Tendon Repair

 Complications after the repair include weakness and loss of motion.
-In some cases, the tendon which was re-attached may detach from the knee cap or tears may also recur.
+In some cases, the reattached tendon may detach from the kneecap or suffer tears.
 Other complications such as infection and blood clot may be observed.